ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

     ![jenkins script approval](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-1.3.png)

 ### Rerunning the `seedJob`
-Now that we have approved our `seed.groovy` file, we are ready for our `seedJob` to run
+Now that we have approved `seed.groovy`, we are ready for our `seedJob` to run (and succeed)
   1. Navigate to `Jenkins Home` > select `seedJob` > select `Build Now`
   2. Under `Build History`, select the top blue circle
   3. Inside of `Console Output`, you will see `GeneratedJob{name='freestyle'}`
-    * Jenkins has created a new job called `freestyle` from your `seed.groovy` file
+    * Jenkins has created a new job called `freestyle` from`seed.groovy`
   ![jenkins console success](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-1.4.png)

-### Verify creation of `freestyle` job
+### Verify creation of and run`freestyle` job
   1. Navigate to `Jenkins Home` and confirm `freestyle` job was created

-### Running `freestyle` job
-  1. Navigate to `Jenkins Home` > select `freestyle` > select `Build Now`
+  2. Select `freestyle` > select `Build Now`
   2. Under `Build History`, select the top blue circle
-  3. Inside of `Console Output`, you will see a successful exection of `freestyle`
+  3. Inside of `Console Output`, you will see a successful exection of the `freestyle` job
   ![jenkins created job success](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-1.5.png)

 ## Conclusion
 In this first part of a two part series, we set up the minimum configuration to use seed jobs.
-The `seedJob` onboards a very simple Freestyle Job that doesn't do anything, but in Part 2 we will be swapping this out for onboarding a regular Pipeline job and a Multibranch Pipeline.
-Additionally, we will configure our seed job to onboard both the Pipeline jobs for multiple services.
+The `seedJob` onboards a very simple Freestyle Job that doesn't do anything, but in Part 2 we will be swapping this out for onboarding a regular Pipeline job and a Multibranch Pipeline job.
+The use of seed jobs makes onboarding/re-onboarding services quick and easy as requirements change.

+In our next post, we will configure `seedJob` to onboard any number of mvn projects and utilize Jenkins Shared Library to execute different stages depending on the type of job that is running.